KlipperScreen/KlipperScreen/docs/Configuration.md

 ## Main Options
-The options listd here are not changeable from within the ui.
+The options listed here are not changeable from within the ui.
 ```py
 [main]
 # Time in seconds before the Job Status page closes itself after a successful job/print